Communication of the Trump administration during the COVID-19 pandemic: Personal health

 On May 21 in an interview on the South Lawn, Trump used confusing wording to describe the result of his most recent negative test for the virus, explaining that he had "tested very positively in another sense", as in "positively toward the negative".

 Trump eventually did contract the virus during an outbreak in the White House.
 On October 2, Trump announced he and First Lady Melania Trump had tested positive.
-However according to White House chief of staff Mark Meadows in 2021 book, his first positive test was actually on September 26; this was three days before the first presidential debate.
+According to White House chief of staff Mark Meadows in 2021 book, his first positive test was actually on September 26; this was three days before the first presidential debate.
 Meadows also said Trump had then tested negative from a different test shortly after the positive result.
 Trump denied this allegation.
 Hours after tweeting this announcement, his oxygen levels dropped.
 He was hospitalized for three days at Walter Reed Medical Center, during which time he was given Regeneron's experimental antibody cocktail (which fewer than 10 people had ever taken), the intravenous antiviral remdesivir, and the steroid dexamethasone.
 On October 7, Trump posted a five-minute video to Twitter in which he said he considered the Regeneron drug not just "therapeutic" but a "cure" because he felt better after taking it, that he was pursuing emergency use authorization so that all Americans would have access to it, and that—as he repeated three times in the video—it would be "free."
+Trump declared on television on October 11 that he was now "immune" to further infection.
+When he tweeted a similar statement, Twitter placed a warning label on it, saying the information was "misleading and potentially harmful."

 Donald and Melania Trump were both vaccinated in January 2021, days before Donald Trump's presidency ended.
 He did not reveal that he had been vaccinated; rather, a former adviser to Trump revealed the information to the New York Times, which published the information on March 1.
 In October, he disclosed that the vaccine he received was made by Pfizer.